Ivene3lita/Frontend/README.md

 2. **Manage Books:**
    - Click "+ Add New Book" to add new books
+   - Add book cover images by entering an image URL in the "Book Cover Image URL" field
-   - Click "Edit" on any book card to modify book information
+   - Click "Edit" on any book card to modify book information, including cover images
    - Click "Delete" to remove books (with confirmation)
    - All new books are automatically set as available